pointfreeco/swift-case-paths/README.md

 userAction[keyPath: \UserAction.Cases.settings]  // nil
 ```

-And case paths have an additional ability, which is to embed an associated value into a brand new
+Case paths have an additional ability, which is to embed an associated value into a brand new root:
-root:

 ```swift
 let homeCase = \UserAction.Cases.home